jchips/jphones/README.md

 # jPhones

 jPhones phone specs.
 I am a phone geek, so I decided to make a site for phone shoppers to compare and find the best phone for them.
 I combine official specs with insightful comments from popular tech reviewers, such as Marques Brownlee and Mrwhosetheboss.
 This aids active phone seekers in choosing the most suitable option by providing the best information in one place.
+All phone data is from my JPhones API.

 Live site: <https://jphones.netlify.app/>